SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 and to perform actions that need to happen even if an error is thrown.

-If multiple ``defer`` statements appear in the same scope, the order they appear is the reverse of the order they are executed.
+If multiple ``defer`` statements appear in the same scope, the order they appear is the reverse of the order they're executed.
 Executing the last ``defer`` statement in a given scope first means that statements inside that last ``defer`` statement can refer to resources that will be cleaned up by other ``defer`` statements.